About the Author

 Be sure to check your credit card’s interest rate if you haven’t already.
 You’ll be surprised by how much interest fees may be costing you.
 Remember, your interest rates can decrease depending on how well you manage your credit!

 Here’s where your credit score weighs in the most.
 While you may be approved for a mortgage with a lower credit score, most lenders want to see a credit score of 620 or higher if they are going to be establishing an account with you.

-The average mortgage nationwide is $300,000 and most mortgages are paid back on a 30 year plan.
+The average mortgage nationwide is $300,000 and most mortgages are paid back on a 30-year plan.
 According to myFICO, the average interest rate for a 620 credit score is 4.2%.
-Using our calculator and not factoring in any additional costs or down payments, a $300,000 mortgage at 4.2% interest rate works out to $1,467 per month, and will cost you $228,000 in interest over the life of the loan, for a total of $528,000 spent on your house.
+Using our calculator and not factoring in any additional costs or down payments, a $300,000 mortgage at a 4.2% interest rate works out to $1,467 per month and will cost you $228,000 in interest over the life of the loan, for a total of $528,000 spent on your house.